 Each year, the Office of Religious and Spiritual Life hosts the Crossroads Lecture on Faith and Public Life.
 With a focus on how religion and religious identity interact with the public sphere, the event delves into topics that are relevant to our times.

-The topic for the 7th Annual Crossroads Lecture on Faith and Public Life is #wetoo: How the Church should respond to the #metoo Movement.
-Please join us as we welcome author/activist Mary DeMuth to the Robert Carr Chapel on Wednesday, 9/18, at 7pm.
-Ms. DeMuth is the author of We Too: How the Church can Respond Redemptively to the Sexual Abuse Crisis, and her book will be available at the event for purchase and autographs.
-Kathryn Jacobs, President and CEO of SafeHaven of Tarrant County, will offer opening remarks.
-Please RSVP below!
+The topic for the 7th Annual Crossroads Lecture on Faith and Public Life was #wetoo: How the Church should respond to the #metoo Movement.
+We welcomed author/activist Mary DeMuth to the Robert Carr Chapel on Wednesday, 9/18, at 7pm.
+Ms. DeMuth is the author of We Too: How the Church can Respond Redemptively to the Sexual Abuse Crisis.
+Kathryn Jacobs, President and CEO of SafeHaven of Tarrant County, offered opening remarks.

 The Fall 2018 Crossroads Lecture on Faith and Public Life took place on September 25th, 2018, in Moudy 141 N. SketchCo, the sketch comedy writing team at Fort Worth’s own Four Day Weekend, presented an evening of comedy sketches related to humor and religious beliefs.
 Check out one of their sketches below, and visit our YouTube page to see more!